Postdoctoral Fellow / April, 2021 —

 association analysis, marker

-assisted selection, etc. This
+assisted selection, etc.

-role required knowledge of how
+This role required knowledge

-biotechnology can address
+of how biotechnology can

-agricultural issues such as
+address agricultural issues

-pest resistance, nutrient
+such as pest resistance,

-enhancement, and crop yield
+nutrient enhancement, and

-students with a foundation for
+providing students with a

-practical applications in crop
+applications in crop

 science.